 Who is Yann Sommer?

-Get the lowdown on Bayern's new goalkeeper, who is set to replace Manuel Neuer in the second half of the season...
+Get the lowdown on Bayern's goalkeeper, who replaced Manuel Neuer in the second half of the 2022/23 season...